speakeasy-api/openapi-directory/SDKs/amazonaws.com/ds/2015-04-16/python/README.md

 * `describe_event_topics` - <p>Obtains information about which Amazon SNS topics receive status messages from the specified directory.</p> <p>If no input parameters are provided, such as DirectoryId or TopicName, this request describes all of the associations in the account.</p>
 * `describe_ldaps_settings` - Describes the status of LDAP security for the specified directory.
 * `describe_regions` - Provides information about the Regions that are configured for multi-Region replication.
+* `describe_settings` - Retrieves information about the configurable settings for the specified directory.
 * `describe_shared_directories` - Returns the shared directories in your account.
 * `describe_snapshots` - <p>Obtains information about the directory snapshots that belong to this account.</p> <p>This operation supports pagination with the use of the <i>NextToken</i> request and response parameters.
 If more results are available, the <i>DescribeSnapshots.NextToken</i> member contains a token that you pass in the next call to <a>DescribeSnapshots</a> to retrieve the next set of items.</p> <p>You can also specify a maximum number of return results with the <i>Limit</i> parameter.</p>
 * `describe_trusts` - <p>Obtains information about the trust relationships for this account.</p> <p>If no input parameters are provided, such as DirectoryId or TrustIds, this request describes all the trust relationships belonging to the account.</p>
+* `describe_update_directory` -  Describes the updates of a directory for a particular update type.
 * `disable_client_authentication` - Disables alternative client authentication methods for the specified directory.
 * `disable_ldaps` - Deactivates LDAP secure calls for the specified directory.
 * `disable_radius` - Disables multi-factor authentication (MFA) with the Remote Authentication Dial In User Service (RADIUS) server for an AD Connector or Microsoft AD directory.